Zhaph/KinectAttract/README.md

 Built on top of the Kinect for Windows V2 API.

-Based on the example "KinectFaceTrackingDemo" from [rarcher software](http://rarcher.azurewebsites.net/Post/PostContent/44)
+Based on the example "KinectFaceTrackingDemo" from [RArcher Software](http://rarcher.azurewebsites.net/Post/PostContent/44)

 Current Features